 For example, our latest content marketing campaign with the Tourism Authority of Thailand (TAT) is helping reposition and rebrand Thailand as a premier sustainable tourism destination.
-The entire video series specifically focuses on authentic sustainability-related products and experiences in order to attract wellness, luxury, adventure, and responsible travelers.
+The entire video series specifically focuses on authentic sustainability-related products and experiences to attract wellness, luxury, adventure, and responsible travellers.
 It was really exciting to see the success of the community-based tourism model in the villages we visited.
 You can watch our film shot in the CBT model village here (and below).

 Anything else you’d like to mention?

 During the lockdown, our team had some long discussions about how we could help, but also how we wanted to evolve for the future.
 And we dug back to our foundational roots.
-We’ve always had sustainability as a key theme to the work we do, but we are now putting that at the center.
+We’ve always had sustainability as a key theme to the work we do, but we are now putting that at the centre.

 We want to work with like-minded partners to develop marketing strategies and create content that tells the stories of amazing people and organizations that are innovating and working to make change happen.
 We want GLP to be an important part of that change and to have a positive impact.